Skip to main content

 Australia has clear, and comparatively easily satisfied, divorce laws.
 Provided you are either an Australian citizen, domiciled in Australia or have been resident in Australia for at least twelve months, you can file a divorce application once you have been separated from your spouse for no less than twelve months.

 Consequently, for example, if you are an Australian expatriate living in London and you satisfy the citizenship requirement, there is no reason why you cannot file a divorce application in the Federal Magistrates Court of Australia if your marriage breaks down.
-The benefit of this approach is that in the UK the period of separation required is two years, rather than twelve months.
+The benefit of this approach is that in the UK the period of separation required for a no fault divorce is two years, rather than twelve months.

 Court attendance in Australia